Buying a new car

 If you are replacing your old car, trading it in can help to bring down the cost of a new one.
 You should shop around and see what different garages or car dealerships will offer for your old car as a trade-in.

-You should find out what your car is worth before taking it to a dealer.
+Find out what your car is worth before taking it to a dealer.
 You can get independent expert advice on this from a qualified mechanic or by doing your own research online on motorcheck.ie.
 Note that a garage or car dealer is likely to pay less for it than if you sell it yourself.
 The CCPC has more tips about trade-ins.

 When you buy a car in Ireland, or import it, you must meet a number of legal requirements.